Corporate Finance Tutorials

 - Entrepreneurs are very passionate about their ideas and they work hard to make their company successful and earn profits from it.
 They try to mitigate the risk and develop the business model which is ultimately the desire of the society.

-- Example, Flipkart was a small start-up company which comes up with their unique e-commerce services in India.
-Their entrepreneurs struggle a lot at their beginning but afterwards, their company became the biggest online shopping platform in India.
+- For example, Flipkart was a small start-up company that comes up with its unique e-commerce services in India.
+Their entrepreneurs struggle a lot at their beginning but afterward, their company became the biggest online shopping platform in India.
 It was acquired by Walmart in $16 Billion, the biggest deal in the e-commerce market and their e-entrepreneurs have made huge profits from it.

 What is Management?